nauful/LibUA/README.md

 - Server instances have low overhead: tested with hundreds of clients performing simultaneous historical reads, data change notification subscriptions and real-time writes.

 ### License
-Free for commercial use.
+Free for commercial use under the Apache License 2.0.
 Please give credit if you find this source useful.